SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In JS, the higher-order functions generally only work on Arrays, and the passed functions always recieve the arguments value, index, wholeArray.
 In ruby, higher-order functions generally take blocks/procs

+In JS, any higher-order function can take a thisArg, which is then the final argument.
+This argument will be what the passed fucntion recieves as this.

+callable units passed to other functions are also known as callbacks The deep nesting of callbacks that result in unreadability is known as callback hell or the pyramid of doom

 <h4>map</h4>

 In many programming languages, map is the name of a higher-order function that applies a given function to each element of a collection, e.g. a list, returning a list of results in the same order.